AlexisT37/UnrealEngineDoc/Castle tutorial/17-Landscape-Tool.md

 Good news, the scene is pretty much good now, and apparenttly this is how you do for 90% of open world scenes.

+If I control the ligth with ctrl + L, then we can see the lighting interacting with all the different objects.

+Now let's get down to business, we're going to go into the landscape editing tool with shift + 2.
+But before that we save all and we go to Build > Build All the levels.

+With the mouse in landscape mode, we can sculpt and erase the terrain.
+The way it works is that sculpting lifts up the terrain like a mountain, and it creates a higher mountain the longer you hold the left click.

+When you hold the left click in erase mode (eraser icon), it errase the height data and returns the height to basis.

+note that it does that according to the ground here, so if I put a cube and turn it into a wall, it's going to sculpt the ground terrain and not the wall, also the terrain will clip into the wall.

+If you hold shift and then left click you lower the terrain, it can go even below the ground.
+We can create giant holes in the ground and it's not a hole that pierces the ground, it's a deformation of the ground !

+In the landscape sculpt settings, you can change the settings.
+Tool Settings > Tool Strength, and that will give more strength to the mountain or hole making.
+As always, you can turn back the setting of your choice to default by clicking on the counter clockwise arrow.

+The fallof is how the sculpture is going to look sharp or not, with no fallof, you create something that's almost a cylinder raised out of the ground, and with a lot of fallof, it is a lot smoother, like a mountain.

+Dvorak is sweet for shortuts here, to increase the brush size, you can use the ] key on your keyboard, [ to decrease.

+You can use the smooth option to make a sharp cylinder better.

+The flatten tool with, regardless of the original height of the ground, flatten the current area.
+The height where it flattens to will depend on your first click, and the camera angle of course.